Polymer/polymer-project.org/app/_blog/2016-08-18-polymer-starter-kit-or-polymer-cli.md

 ---
+layout: post
 title: "Should I Use Polymer Starter Kit or Polymer CLI"
+published: 2016-08-22
+author: polymer-team
+description: "A new, updated Polymer Starter Kit is now available through the Polymer CLI."
+tags:
+- blog
+- announcements
 ---

 For many developers new to Polymer, the